wking-io/elm-live/Readme.md

 ## OPTIONS

 #### `--port=PORT`
-Set the port to start the server at. `PORT` should be a valid port number.
+Set the port to start the server at.
+If the port is taken, we’ll use the next available one. `PORT` should be a valid port number.
 Default: `8000`.

 #### `--open`
 We’ll open the app in your default browser as soon as the server is up.